How to use eduroam

 eduroam (education roaming) is the secure, wireless internet roaming access service developed for the research and education community. eduroam allows students, researchers and staff to obtain Internet connectivity across campus and when visiting other participating institutions by simply opening their laptop or connecting their mobile device.

-Visiting Users from other organisations participating in eduroam will receive full access to the Internet (as per JRS2 specification) whilst connected via eduroam at Coleg Sir Gar.
-Visiting Users should contact their home organisation for any technical support and should ensure that their device is configured to work on their local 'eduroam' service prior to trying to connect at Coleg Sir Gar.
+Visiting Users from other organisations participating in eduroam will receive full access to the Internet (as per JRS2 specification) whilst connected via eduroam at Coleg Ceredigion.
+Visiting Users should contact their home organisation for any technical support and should ensure that their device is configured to work on their local 'eduroam' service prior to trying to connect at Coleg Ceredigion.

 Before roaming to another organisation.
 Home users should ensure that their device is connected and configured to use the eduroam service.